Sustainnovation

 Are You an Eco-Connector?
-‘Greenfluencers’ Hold Unusually Strong Influence Over Public Opinion

 Unlike their counterparts in earlier environmental movements, Greenfluencers are not third-party experts or full-time advocates with a laser-like focus on advancing a specific agenda.
-Rather, this new highly influential group, which amounts to roughly 4 percent of the U.S. population, is young, racially diverse and outspoken on a variety of social and political issues.
+Rather, this new highly influential group, roughly 4 percent of the U.S. population, is young, racially diverse and outspoken on a variety of social and political issues.
 And while Greenfluencers are more eco-savvy than their peers, they are still relatively mainstream in their lifestyle choices (e.g., big-box retail shoppers and heavy TV watchers).
 This accessibility combined with a high level of social connectivity has enabled this group to become the voice of authority on the sustainable lifestyle.

 • Greenfluencers are asked by friends on a regular basis (almost every day) for expert advice.